lbechberger/MLinPractice/README.md

 ## Preprocessing

-All python scripts for the preprocessing of the input data can be found in `code/preprocessing/`.
+All python scripts and classes for the preprocessing of the input data can be found in `code/preprocessing/`.

 ### Creating Labels